junxit/us-congress-bills-109/bill.md

 - **(6)** The Naturalization Oath of Allegiance impresses on new United States citizens—
   - **(A)** the shared American values of liberty, democracy, and equal opportunity; and
   - **(B)** the obligation to respect and abide by the Constitution, including the Bill of Rights.
-- **(7)** Naturalization rewards legal immigrants who have abided by all United States laws and Immigration and Naturalization Service regulations.
+- **(8)** Naturalization rewards legal immigrants who have abided by all Federal laws and Department of Homeland Security regulations.
-- **(8)** Naturalization bestows all the legal rights, privileges, and responsibilities of a United States citizen.
+- **(9)** Naturalization bestows all the legal rights, privileges, and responsibilities of a United States citizen.

 ## § 3.
 Independence Day ceremonies for oaths of allegiance